-The relationships between even a small number of random variables can be quite confusing and even counter-intuitive.
-Two variables might be independent before observing the value of a third variable and dependent afterward.
+The relationships between even a small number of random variables can be quite confusing and possibly counter-intuitive.
+Two variables might be independent before observing the value of a third variable but dependent afterward.
 The opposite is true as well: two variables may be associated a priori but conditionally independent after observing third variable.
 Sequences of relationships between variables quickly become too complex to manage informally.

 Fortunately Bayesian networks provide a way to work effectively with interconnected sets of random variables.
 Bayesian networks let you visualize relationships between variables and guide calculations based on these variables.
 They are useful in modeling dependencies and carrying out calculations by hand involving a small number of variables.
 They also scale up well, allowing machine learning algorithms to work efficiently with hundreds or thousands of variables.